 Firstly, for careful application to myself, so that through many hours of slow, considered, Bible study and prayerful meditation, I might know and serve God better, thus assisting my walk with Him through life.

-Thirdly, I make the text based fruits of my work available here, on Etheldreda.net, in the prayerful hope that others might find what I’ve prepared of some use.
+Thirdly, I make the full text based fruits of my work available here, on Etheldreda.net, in the prayerful hope that others might find what I’ve prepared of some use.

 To access the ‘prescriptions’ prepared so far, go via the ‘Rx so far’ links, where they are presented in Bible book order.
 You can scroll up and down to pick one that you would like to read.
 However, there is also a ‘random’ selection feature, which might be useful.
 (Alternatively, to see what’s new click on the ‘New’ links – where you can scroll down to see the history of the website too.
 Or you can use the search feature on the navigation above to search for anything on this website.)